hlascelles/samudra/pages/about.md

 We advocate for taking the time to estimate the costs of different solutions (in terms of finance, environmental pollution, impact on climate and human health) and to compare the opportunity cost.
 In depth research guides everything we do.
 <a href="/explore/" target="_self">We invite you to explore what we've learnt so far.</a>
-<a href="mailto:hello@samudra.world" target="_blank">If you spot any mistakes, please do get in touch and let's make the world a better place together.</a>
+If you spot any mistakes, please do <a href="mailto:hello@samudra.world" target="_blank">get in touch</a>, it will be much appreciated.